 When his service was announced on the Internet on a classified ad site he had 200 responses in 20 minutes.
 He also put up 50 flyers, and hasn’t had to do any marketing since.
-He’s made nearly $90,000 since May.
+He made nearly $90,000 in his first few months.
 Obviously he made a good business choice.

-I have a brother-in-law who started a lawn mowing business a few years ago and has been quite successful.
-His business dropped a bit this past summer because of the economy, but he still has a core clientele which he says he’ll probably always have.
-He provides a service certain individuals and businesses are willing to pay for.
+I have a brother-in-law who started a lawn mowing business a few years ago.
+He was quite successful.
+For various reasons, he wasn’t able to keep the business going.
+Nonetheless, he provided a service certain individuals and businesses are willing to pay for.
 Those who offer to clear snow from sidewalks and driveways for residences and businesses will likely find the same principle applies.

 If you’re not interested in bartering services or don’t care to do gardening for others, consider what you can do with your own garden.
 You may be able to sell produce to farmers markets or restaurants.
-Granted, the restaurant industry has been adversely affected by the economy, but there’s still a restaurant demand for fresh, wholesome produce.
+It seems no matter what the economy there’s always a demand for fresh, wholesome produce.

 The book also gives an overview of square foot gardening and tells how to prepare your harvest for sale to buyers.
 You don’t have to subscribe to an expensive market gardening newsletter because you can have all of Bartholomew’s great information in one place–Cash from Square Foot Gardening.